matiaspedelhez/msfs_mouse_yoke/README.md

 # msfs_mouse_yoke

+Warning: This proyect is no longer being maintained.

 This is a small script written in Python that lets you fly with your mouse in Microsoft Flight Simulator 2020.
 (Why is this not implemented in the game yet?).